MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 # Add cloud resources to your Teams app

-TeamsFx helps to provision cloud resources for your application hosting.
-You can also optionally add cloud resources that fit your development needs.
+TeamsFx helps to provision the cloud resources for your application hosting.
+You can add cloud resources optionally,that it has to fit your development needs.

 ## Add cloud resources using Teams Toolkit

 > [!IMPORTANT]
-> You need to provision each environment after you add a resource.
+> You need to provision the each environment after successfully added a resource.

 1. Open **Microsoft Visual Studio Code**.
 1. Select **Teams Toolkit** from left pane.